garrardkitchen/resume/content/blog/principles.md

 (you ain't going to need it)

 Do no more, and no less than is required.
 You do not want to have to maintain code that is never used or produce code that others have to maintain unwittingly.
 It's very difficult to future proof your code if you do not know what's going to happen, let alone without a specification!
 It's a guess at best so don't waste your time or others.
-Keeps things concise, succint and easy.
+Keeps things concise, succint and simple.

 ---